Welcome and familiarize yourself with Nivala Congregation!

 “Blessed is the man whose strength is in thee; in whose hearth are the ways of them.”
 (Psalm 84:5).

 Thank you for visiting us at our home pages.
-We wish you and your life blessing!
+May blessings be upon you and your life.

 NIVALAN SEURAKUNTA – NIVALA CONGREGATION